 I consult with digital publications, assessing the accessibility of their content and providing advice.
 I create personalised guidelines which contain concise explanations, step to step guides, examples, and resources for the application of an array of accessibility features.
 I am also available to provide specialised accessibility advice for interested organisations and platforms outside of film.
 This can include both practical access for venues and/or digital access.
 I have provided disability awareness training for cinema staff as well as webinars on digital accessibility features.

-I have written accessibility guidelines for Flip Screen, Scratch Cinema, UK Film Review, Seventh Row, Obscur, The Slice, HCMovieReviews, JumpCut Online, TAKE ONE, and Screen Queens.
+I have written accessibility guidelines for Flip Screen, Scratch Cinema, UK Film Review, Film Updates, Seventh Row, Obscur, The Slice, CLAPPER, Film Cred, HCMovieReviews, JumpCut Online, TAKE ONE, Screen Queens, and others.
 If you would like to find out more, then please visit my contact page.